 Is Bad Breath Contagious?

-It absolutely is.
-Bacteria are passed by kissing, sharing utensils, sharing toothbrushes, and can even be transmitted to and from your pets!
+You can’t catch halitosis from another person but you can contract the bad bacteria that cause it from someone else.
+The bad bacteria can be passed by kissing, sharing utensils, sharing toothbrushes, and can even be transmitted to and from your pets!

 Will Improved Personal Hygiene Help?